Submissions

 Formatting

 For initial submissions, we encourage authors to follow these guidelines as much as possible.
 Please be assured that we do not reject a manuscript for failing to adhere to these author guidelines.
-Once a manuscript is accepted for publication, these guidelines are shared with authors.
+Once a manuscript is accepted for publication, these guidelines are shared with the authors.
 During the copyediting phase, authors will have additional opportunities to update the formatting of their manuscripts to adhere to these guidelines.

 1. How to format your manuscript - Checklist